(series of slides used in class)

 - Cause unspecified

-More than 85% of the ACV bleeding and 45% of ischemic are linked in some way with hypertension.
+More than 85% of hemorrhagic stroke and 45% of ischemic are linked in some way with hypertension.

 - Serious damage to the artery wall (arterioesclerosis), with segmental dilatations especially in the territory of the middle cerebral artery and especially in the thalamus-striated.

 - Tortuous arteries and hard and soft plaques occur, which in turn can be complicated by obstruction or migration of elements from ulceration, He generating emboli away.

 Frequently niques of ACV; the char- & shy; & shy sticas clini, generally correspond to the sudden appearance of any of the other & shy; following symptoms: